Dr. Pei Zhou

 About

-The Zhou lab focuses on the elucidation of the structure, dynamics, and function of protein–protein and protein–ligand interactions and their roles in various cellular processes.
-Our current efforts are directed toward enzyme and protein complexes that are involved in bacterial membrane biosynthesis, co-transcriptional regulation, and translesion DNA synthesis.
+The Zhou lab focuses on the elucidation of the structure and dynamics of protein–protein and protein–ligand interactions and their functions in various cellular processes.
+Our current efforts are directed at enzymes and protein complexes involved in bacterial membrane biosynthesis, translesion DNA synthesis, co-transcriptional regulation, and host-pathogen interactions.
+Our investigations of these important cellular machineries have led to the development of novel antibiotics and cancer therapeutics, as well as the establishment of new biotechnology adventures.

-In order to achieve these goals, the Zhou lab integrates a variety of biochemical and biophysical tools, including NMR, X-ray crystallography, and enzymology.
-The lab has also played a major role in the development and application of innovative NMR technologies, including automated resonance assignment and structural analysis tools and high-resolution, high-dimensional spectral reconstruction techniques.
+The Zhou lab integrates a variety of biochemical and biophysical tools, including NMR, X-ray crystallography, cryo-EM, and enzymology.
+The lab has played a major role in the development and application of innovative NMR technologies, including high-resolution, high-dimensional spectral reconstruction techniques.

 Recent News